frosch123/bananas2/docs/data.md

 Screenshots can be added, hidden and deleted by project owners and editors.
 There is no versioning of screenshots, but if old screenshots are of interest to the editors/owners they can choose to only hide them, instead of permanently deleting them.
 Project editors/owners can also grant edit access to global curators.
+Screenshots can also have title and screenshot-specific description, but they are not translated.

 | Column                        | Description                     | Annoymous/Users | Project editors/owners | Curators   | Screenshot uploder themself | Moderators/Administrators | Permanent delete   |
 | ----------------------------- | ------------------------------- | ----------------|----------------------- | ---------- | --------------------------- | ------------------------- | ------------------ |